xp44mm/Notebook/Compilers/Chapter  3 Lexical  Analysis.md

 ### 3.3.5 Extensions of Regular Expressions

 Since Kleene introduced regular expressions with the basic operators for union, concatenation, and Kleene closure in the 1950s, many extensions have been added to regular expressions to enhance their ability to specify string patterns.
 Here we mention a few notational extensions that were first incorporated into Unix utilities such as Lex that are particularly useful in the specification lexical analyzers.
-The references to this chapter contain a discussion of some regular ­expression variants in use today.
+The references to this chapter contain a discussion of some regular expression variants in use today.

 1. One or more instances.
 The unary, postfix operator + represents the positive closure of a regular expression and its language.
 That is, if r is a regular expression, then (r)+ denotes the language (L(r))+.
 The operator + has the same precedence and associativity as the operator \*.
 Two useful algebraic laws, `r* = r+|ε` and `r+ = rr* = r*r` relate the Kleene closure and positive closure.